Product

 Level offers hybrid cloud monitoring tools

-Level is a remote monitoring and management (RMM) software that offers real-time monitoring across hybrid cloud environments.
-It can quickly track network traffic, connection status, disk usage, processes, and system health from a centralized dashboard.
+Level is a remote monitoring and management (RMM) software solution that offers real-time monitoring across hybrid cloud environments.
+It can quickly track key metrics, such as network traffic, connection status, disk usage, and processes, from a centralized dashboard.

 Level's platform works on the browser.
 This means you no longer need to install software or configure complex on-premises systems.
 It allows your IT teams to experience effortless cloud monitoring anytime and anywhere.

 Level also includes an intelligent alerting system.
-This instantly notifies you of performance degradation, security risks, or resource overutilization.
+This instantly notifies you of performance issues, security risks, or resource overutilization.
 As a result, you can address issues before costly disruptions occur.

 The platform even has built-in patch management tools.
-It can quickly identify and deploy available updates.
-This ensures your cloud network remains secure and up-to-date.
+It can quickly identify and deploy available updates to different operating systems.
+This makes sure your cloud network remains secure and up to date.

 Level offers transparent RMM pricing at $2 per endpoint every month, with a minimum monthly charge of $20.
 It already includes access to all features, including real-time monitoring, automation tools, and patching capabilities.